praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 ![](/help/assets/an-ext-aam.png)

-The Audience Manager subdomain is assigned by Adobe Audience Manager.
+The [!DNL Audience Manager] subdomain is assigned by [!DNL Adobe Audience Manager].
 It is sometimes referred to as your "Partner Name" or "Partner Subdomain."
-Contact your Adobe consultant or Customer Care if you do not know your Partner Name.
+Contact your [!DNL Adobe] consultant or Customer Care if you do not know your Partner Name.

 You can configure advanced settings by showing the advanced settings and entering your preferences.